broadinstitute/openidc-baseimage/README.md

 __Note: This container also redirects all traffic from the non-SSL port to the SSL port to make sure all communication happens over an encrypted channel.__

-### docker-compose Example with tCell
+### docker-compose Example

 The GitHub repository [https://github.com/broadinstitute/openidc-baseimage](https://github.com/broadinstitute/openidc-baseimage) for this container also contains a [Docker Compose][4] YAML file that you can use as a template to build an OpenIDC container without the super long `docker run` line.
-Here is an example `docker-compose.yml` file with [tCell][5] enabled:
+Here is an example `docker-compose.yml` file:

 ```yaml
 apache: